jjmtazcuetajr/ygo-odb/README.md

 ## Credits

 - [YGOPRODeck](https://ygoprodeck.com) for the API for all card data.
-- Other deck builders and duel simulators out there that this application take inspiration from.
+- Other deck builders out there that this application take inspiration from.

 ## License